Math

 Research

 Broadly speaking, I enjoy thinking about problems of a combinatorial flavor that use tools from other areas of mathematics.
-Right now, I am mostly working in discrete geometry and descriptive set theory.
+Right now, I am mostly working in descriptive set theory and theoretical computer science.

 Papers and preprints